Irish American Heritage Month: Celebrating And Strengthening Resilience

 Irish music has a deep history that spans centuries.
 Popular Irish bands include U2, The Cranberries, and the Chieftains, but there are also many other influential musicians.
 Some play traditional Celtic music or folksongs, while others put their own spin on music.

-Read Irish writers
+Read Irish literature and history

 Irish literature and poetry have deep roots.
 During Irish American Heritage Month, you might dive into a book by one of the great Irish writers, such as James Joyce, Oscar Wilde, Roddy Doyle, W.B.
 Yeats, Bram Stoker, Maeve Binchy, Jonathan Swift, and Samuel Beckett.